iosClassForBeginner/react-native-clock/README.md

 code
 ★ It's preferable to write following code yourself.
 It will help you to understand code more.

+run tis commend in terminal for installing these packages

+npm i --save moment react-native-button

 ``` App.js

 import React from 'react';